openai/chatgpt-retrieval-plugin/README.md

 | `DATASTORE`      | Yes      | This specifies the vector database provider you want to use to store and query embeddings.
 You can choose from `pinecone`, `weaviate`, `zilliz`, `milvus`, `qdrant`, or `redis`.           |
 | `BEARER_TOKEN`   | Yes      | This is a secret token that you need to authenticate your requests to the API.
 You can generate one using any tool or method you prefer, such as [jwt.io](https://jwt.io/).                |
 | `OPENAI_API_KEY` | Yes      | This is your OpenAI API key that you need to generate embeddings using the `text-embedding-ada-002` model.
 You can get an API key by creating an account on [OpenAI](https://openai.com/). |

+### Using the plugin with Azure OpenAI

+The Azure Open AI uses URLs that are specific to your resource and references models not by model name but by the deployment id.
+As a result, you need to set additional environment variables for this case.

+In addition to the OPENAI_API_BASE (your specific URL) and OPENAI_API_TYPE (azure), you should also set OPENAI_EMBEDDINGMODEL_DEPLOYMENTID which specifies the model to use for getting embeddings on upsert and query.
+For this, we recommend deploying text-embedding-ada-002 model and using the deployment name here.

+If you wish to use the data preparation scripts, you will also need to set  OPENAI_METADATA_EXTRACTIONMODEL_DEPLOYMENTID, used for metadata extraction and
+OPENAI_COMPLETIONMODEL_DEPLOYMENTID, used for PII handling.

 ### Choosing a Vector Database